widelang/draft/README.md

 ⚠️❌ From now own, other than very specific, the Entry Function may not be  used for fragment code samples.

 Back to custom types.
-This how you would do that for `:string` cited previously:
+This is how you would do that for `:string` custom type presented previously:

 ```lua
 :string = ""